kkherbert/project-3/README.md

  I did the exact same for the Food and Drink Map, just changing the API fetch request.
 This is also how I implemented the maps into the individual POI and restaurant pages (although I did not make the map labels links).

  **Footer**
 On my quest for accessibilty, I implemented a site map in our footer with clearly defined links to each page of our website (save individual POI and restaurant pages).

 ## Takeaways
 ### Wins
-* Outstanding teamwork
+* Learning how to work remotely in a team.
+This is a skill that is going to be invaluable in the workplace, and this project offered me the perfect opportunity to develop my capabilities in this area
 * The creation of my API.
 I love this side of the backend and I was thrilled to be able to test out my skills in this area
 * Bulma.
 This was the first time I've used a CSS framework on a project and it was an excellent learning experience
 * We created a real MERN full-stack application!
 It makes the past 2 months of learning feel very real